ealexandros/UServer/tests/README.md

 # UServer Testing ![micropython](https://img.shields.io/badge/micropython-blue)

-*The test will continue to grow as the application gets larger.*
+*The tests will continue to grow as the application gets larger.*

 ## 📚 Table of Content